MD Student Handbook

 NYU Long Island School of Medicine has established regulations and policies governing the use of alcohol and other substances on campus.
 Learn more about our alcohol use and substance-abuse policy and student organization alcohol policy.

 Campus Crime Reporting

-Federal law requires all U.S. colleges and universities to disclose information about crime on and around campus.
+Federal law requires all U.S. colleges and universities to disclose information about crime, security, and safety on and around campus.
 Learn more about the Clery Act and read our annual security and fire safety report.

 Code of Conduct